Let's first understand ...

 If you don't have Product/Market Fit, keep your burn low, and keep iterating fast with a lean team.
 You may get pressure to spend from your VCs (this usually happens), push back hard - Elizabeth Yin, Co-founder of Hustle Fund.

 If you haven't reached Product/Market Fit, avoid growing your team above 10 people.
 Post-raising a seed round, most founders are tempted to grow the team.
-However, smaller teams can adapt/iterate much quicker - Immad Akhund, Co-founder & CEO, Mercury.
+Smaller teams can adapt/iterate much quicker - Immad Akhund, Co-founder & CEO, Mercury.

 Resources: